reckbo/reckbo.github.io/_posts/2015-02-10-benfords-law-and-citations.md

 [Code on Github](https://github.com/reckbo/citations-and-benfords-law/)

-So the results match our intuition, but the next question is why, except for the less senior researcher, do the distributions so closely match the log distribution $log(1 + 1/x)$?
+So the results match our intuition, but the next question is why (except for the less senior researcher) do the distributions so closely match the log distribution $log(1 + 1/x)$?
 [Hill 1995](https://projecteuclid.org/euclid.ss/1177009869) gives one answer.

+<i><b>References</b></i>

+* Hill, Theodore 1995,  'A Statistical Derivation of the Significant-Digit Law'. [[pdf](https://projecteuclid.org/euclid.ss/1177009869)]